Sea-BirdScientific/seabirdscientific/CONTRIBUTING.md

 - If possible, write tests to illustrate and verify your work.
 We require the use of [pytest](https://docs.pytest.org).
 If you have doctests in your code, convert them to pytest.

+### Linting

+- Use [ruff](https://github.com/astral-sh/ruff) to lint your Python files before submitting your pull request.
+It will help identify errors and style issues in your code.

+- Run `ruff check .` from the root directory of the toolkit folder to check all files in the project, excluding directories listed in the tool.ruff section of pyproject.toml.

-### Formatting and Style Tools
+### Formatting

-- Run [black](https://github.com/python/black) on your Python file(s) before submitting your pull request.
+- Also use [ruff](https://github.com/astral-sh/ruff) to format your Python files before submitting your pull request.
 It will make your code more readable and will automatically align it with much of [PEP 8](https://www.python.org/dev/peps/pep-0008/) formatting.

-  Black can be run on individual files or directories by running `black path/to/file.py`.
-Running `black src` from the root directory of the toolkit folder will format all the .py files within src directory and its sub-directories.
+- Run `ruff format .` from the root directory of the toolkit folder to format all files in the project, excluding directories listed in the tool.ruff section of pyproject.toml.

-  The pyproject.toml file includes a setting that sets the maximum line length used by black to 99 characters.
+- The pyproject.toml file includes a setting that sets the maximum line length used by black to 99 characters.

-  If you're using VS Code, black can be set up to run on each save in Settings > search Format On Save > format a file on save.
+- If you're using VS Code, the ruff extension can be installed and set up to run on each save in Settings > search Format On Save > format a file on save.

-- Run [pylint](https://github.com/pylint-dev/pylint) on your Python file(s) before submitting your pull request.
-It will help identify errors and style issues in your code.

-  Pylint can be used to check an individual file by running `pylint path/to/file.py`.
-Running `pylint src` from the root directory of the toolkit folder will check all files in the src directory.
+### Type Checking

-- Run [mypy](http://www.mypy-lang.org) on your Python file(s) before submitting your pull request.
+- Use [mypy](http://www.mypy-lang.org) to type check your Python files before submitting your pull request.
 This will help identify errors and improve code quality.

-  Mypy can be used to check an individual file by running `mypy path/to/file.py`.
-Running `mypy src` from the root directory of the toolkit folder will check all files in the src directory.
+- Run `mypy .` from the root directory of the toolkit folder to check all files in the project, excluding directories listed in the tool.mypy section of pyproject.toml.

-- Ensure that your code compiles before submitting by running `python -m compileall ./src` from the root directory of the toolkit folder.

-## Package Use
+### Third Party Packages

 - Use the [TEOS-10 GSW Toolkit](https://www.teos-10.org/software.htm) for derived physical oceanography algorithms rather than any predecessor packages.